EmbeddedChan/DroidOTDR/README.md

-# OTDR Droid
+# DroudOTDR

-**OTDR Droid** is an Android application developed for analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.
+**DroidOTDR** is an Android application developed for analyzing and visualizing OTDR (Optical Time Domain Reflectometer) trace data.
 It is currently under active development and available for early testing.

 > 📱 Developed by **Chan**, a former hardware engineer now exploring Android development.